MobileSheets

 · Setlists: Displays an alphabetically sorted list of all of the setlists in your library.
 The setlists will not respond to any of the dropdown filters, but can be searched by name using the text box.
 When a setlist is selected, you can either load all of the songs from that setlist, or any individual song from the setlist.
 This means you can use setlists just to categorize your music if you want!

-This dropdown allows you to filter on instrument type.
-All songs
+This dropdown allows you to filter on the selected key.
+All songs with a matching key will be displayed.

-To the right of the dropdowns is a search textbox.
-Typing in this textbox will filter what is being displayed to entries that contain whatever you type.
+To the right of the dropdowns is a search textbox, as well as a custom textbox.
+Typing in the search textbox will filter what is being displayed to entries that contain whatever you type.
 This works for setlists as well.
-To the right of the search textbox are several buttons.
+Typing in the custom textbox will filter on songs whose custom field contains the value entered.
+To the right of the textbox controls are several buttons.
 These are as follows:

 Clicking this button will display the online help which you are viewing right now.

-In addition to everything mentioned previously, there is an alphabetic list on the right side of the screen.
-Pressing a letter on this list will jump to the section with the matching letter in the main library list.
+In addition to everything mentioned previously, there are a few other options that should be discussed.
+First, there is an alphabetic list on the right side of the screen.
+Pressing a letter in this list will jump to the section with the matching letter in the main library list.
 Using all of the features previously discussed, you can quickly find the song you want.
 Once found, just tap the song to load it.

 Adding and Editing Songs